Switching from QuickBooks desktop or starting fresh with QuickBooks Online? Here’s a quick overview of its home page.

 In the upper right corner, you’ll find the Help icon, which gives you access to QuickBooks Online’s searchable help files.
 If you’re a new user and we haven’t done any training with you, you’re likely to find that these brief explanations don’t answer all of your questions or don’t answer them thoroughly enough.
 Let us help when that occurs.

-Your company’s name appears to the left of Help.
+The Gear Icon appears in the upper right-hand corner.
 When you click on it, you’ll see this:

 It’s a good idea to explore these options early in your QuickBooks Online life:

-In Company Settings, you can make your preferences known about many aspects of the site.
+In Account and Settings, you can make your preferences known about many aspects of the site.
 For example, you can establish the payment terms that will appear automatically on sales forms, and turn fields like Shipping and Discount on or off.
-You can set up an account with QuickBooks Payments so your company can accept credit cards, and you can choose whether or not to use Classes to categorize transactions (we can work with you on these in training).
+You can set up an account with QuickBooks Payments so your company can accept credit cards, and you can choose whether or not to use Classes to categorize transactions (we can work with you on these in our Lunch & Learn).

 Another important item here is Manage Users, which lets you set limits on what other staff can and can’t do in QuickBooks Online.

-Directly below the two links in the upper right corner of the home page is a list of your bank accounts and their balances.
+On the right-hand side of your screen, if using a desktop computer, you will see bank accounts and their balances.
 Since QuickBooks Online can be connected to your online financial accounts, you may see two numbers here: your bank balance according to the bank and to QuickBooks Online.

-Figure 3: The Activities section of QuickBooks Online’s right vertical pane displays all actions take recently by you and your staff.
+Figure 3: The Activities section of QuickBooks Online’s right vertical pane displays all actions taken recently by you and your staff.

-Finally, QuickBooks Online includes a handy navigational tool at the top of the screen that contains three icons.
-The magnifying glass gives you access to the site’s search tool.
-Clicking on the + sign opens shortcuts to transaction screens and other commonly-used features.
-And the third icon displays the most recent transactions processed.
+Finally, QuickBooks Online includes a handy navigational tool at the top left of the screen that contains a + New icon.
+Clicking on the + New sign opens shortcuts to transaction screens and other commonly-used features.

 That’s it.
 Your accounting workflow will make use of the countless other pages within the site, but QuickBooks Online’s home page does a good job of showing you the lay of the land.